 Note: Once selected, a yellow box will appear around the muscle point.
 Its name (ECU_pre-surgery-P7) should be displayed at the bottom-left of the GUI

-- To move selected muscle point, click and hold the left mouse button on one of the selected muscle points, and move the cursor radially toward the ECRB muscle path.
-To fine-tune the muscle location, use the red, blue and green arrows that appear on muscle selection to adjust the muscle point's location along a single axis.
+- To move selected muscle point, use the red, blue and green arrows that appear on muscle selection to adjust the muscle point's location along a single axis.

 - Repeat this process for the two remaining, proximal muscle points of the ECU: ECU_pre-surgery-P6 and ECU_pre-surgery-P5.